- Kauffman Scholars currently serves more than 1,100 students from the metropolitan Kansas City area

 - Students are enrolled in more than 70 colleges and universities across the United States

-Launched by the Ewing Marion Kauffman Foundation in 2003, Kauffman Scholars provides support to students in the years leading up to college entrance and continues to work with students as they complete their college education.
+Kauffman Scholars provides support to students in the years leading up to college entrance and continues to work with them as they complete their college education.

-Students receive extensive support from program leaders, coaches, and collegiate, community, and corporate partners throughout their years in the program.
+Students receive extensive assistance from program leaders, coaches, and collegiate, community, and corporate partners throughout their years in the program.

 — Kenneth Herron, Kauffman Scholars, Class 1